TheWebFoundation/open-data-barometer-2nd-edition/report/summary/the_barometer.md

 The following sections of this report present selected statistics and commentary based on our data collection, as well as offering a composite ranking of countries.
 However, this report is just one part of the Open Data Barometer.
 We hope that by providing the underlying data gathered during the project, other advocates, scholars and practitioners will be able to draw upon it to ask further research questions, and to refine shared understanding of how to achieve positive impacts from open data.

 ## Defining open data
 The last year has witnessed growing concern, and confusion, about the boundaries between personal or private data, and open data.
-As citizens have grown more aware of the ways in which surveillance agencies and corporations have abused their personal data (CITATIONS), or have seen mistakes made by government in publishing inappropriately anonymised data[^1], trust in government data handling has been undermined (CITATION NEEDED).
+As citizens have grown more aware of the ways in which surveillance agencies and corporations have abused their personal data, or have seen mistakes made by government in publishing inappropriately anonymised data[^1], trust in government data handling has been undermined.
 And as governments have sought to make better use of the records they hold on individual citizens, or to engage with big data, they have often clouded the distinction between 'data sharing' (where there can still be restrictions on who can use the data, and what for), and 'open data', which should be accessible for anyone to re-use for any purpose.
 It is important therefore to draw clear definitions and distinctions.

 When we discuss open data in this report, we are discussing data that is: